-(A) The Initiation team, composed of members of James A. Garfield Camp No. 4 of Trenton, N. J., are to be highly commended for their splendid exemplification of the Ritual on Monday evening.
+- (A) The Initiation team, composed of members of James A. Garfield Camp No. 4 of Trenton, N. J., are to be highly commended for their splendid exemplification of the Ritual on Monday evening.
 This is proof of what can be done by an energetic Camp.
-The sincere thanks of the Commandery-in-Chief is extended to each and every member of this group of loyal members, through whose efforts the initiation and exemplification of the Ritual was brought to us at this Encampment.

-(B) To the Boy Scouts of Trenton, Troop No. 3, we extend our thanks and appreciation for their participation in our parade.
-We realize that to bring these boys from Trenton to Atlantic City required much effort on the part of their leaders, and to them we owe our gratitude.

-(C) The hospitality of Atlantic City is proverbial.
+The sincere thanks of the Commandery-in-Chief is extended to each and every member of this group of loyal members, through whose efforts the initiation and exemplification of the Ritual was brought to us at this Encampment. - (B) To the Boy Scouts of Trenton, Troop No. 3, we extend our thanks and appreciation for their participation in our parade.
+We realize that to bring these boys from Trenton to Atlantic City required much effort on the part of their leaders, and to them we owe our gratitude. - (C) The hospitality of Atlantic City is proverbial.
 We have met here on two previous occasions.
-The business of this city is primarily "Rereation", and though we are here to do the business of the Sons of Union Veterans of the Civil War, yet the opportunity of viewing the broad expanse of the Atlantic Ocean, and enjoying the lung filling of salt prezes may be considered compensation far a long trip by auto or rail.

-(D) The presence among our midst of the distinguished ndson of the peerless leader of the Union Army during the great Civil War gives us the unique opportunity of paying tribute to his life-long service in the military department of our Government and, as the son of Frederick D. Grant, who also devoted his career to the military ment and had membership in the Sons of Veterans, U. S. A. We, fore, extend to General U. S. Grant, 3rd a most enthusiastic we' ome.
-His membership in our Order is graciously accepted as pro- ha he is in hearty sympathy with the Sons of Union Veterans of the Civil War.

-(E) The presence of the Honorable Senator Harold M. Hannola, president of the New Jersey Senate and acting Governor, an of welcome at the banquet Tuesday evening, together via nouncement that his application for membership in the S Veterans was enthusiastically received, and is further proof the to strike is when the iron is hot.
+The business of this city is primarily "Recreation", and though we are here to do the business of the Sons of Union Veterans of the Civil War, yet the opportunity of viewing the broad expanse of the Atlantic Ocean, and enjoying the lung filling of salt breezes may be considered compensation far a long trip by auto or rail. - (D) The presence among our midst of the distinguished andson of the peerless leader of the Union Army during the great Civil War gives us the unique opportunity of paying tribute to his life-long service in the military department of our Government and, as the son of the Frederick D. Grant, who also devoted his career to the military ment and had membership in the Sons of Veterans, U. S. A. We, fore, extend to General U. S. Grant, 3rd a most enthusiastic wellows.
+His membership in our Order is graciously accepted as probability of the Civil War. - (E) The presence of the Honorable Senator Harold M. Hannold, president of the New Jersey Senate and acting Governor, and of welcome at the banquet Tuesday evening, together nouncement that his application for membership in the South of the Veterans was enthusiastically received, and is further proof to strike is when the iron is hot.
 We shall welcome the distinguished brother as a member of our Order.

-(F) The Jefferson Hotel has provided unexceptional facilities for our meetings, courtesy suite for our Commander-in-Chief, banquets, etc., of which is deeply appreciated and for which we return grateful thanks.
+(F) The Jefferson Hotel has provided unexceptional facilities for our methics, courtesy suite for our Commander-in-Chief, banquets, etc., our merchies, is deeply appreciated and for which we return grateful thanks.

-(G) The public officials of the city, particularly Mayor Joseph Altnan, has cordially welcomed our presence and extended all possible courman, has been will remain in our minds as proof that Atlantic City has testes, which is respond to any request pointing to our comfort.
+(G) The public officials of the city, particularly Mayor Joseph Altman, has cordially welcomed our presence and extended all possible courman, has which will remain in our minds as proof that Atlantic City has tesies, which are to respond to any request pointing to our comfort.

-(H) Through the loyal assistance of Major General D. W. McGowan. in command of the National Guard of New Jersey, two battalions of the National Guard have been provided for our parade on Wednesday eve-For this co-operation, we are deeply grateful.
+(H) Through the loyal assistance of Major General D. W. McGowan. command of the National Guard of New Jersey, two battalions of the National Guard have been provided for our parade on Wednesday eve-For this co-operation, we are deeply grateful.